sblaplace/sblaplace.github.io/content/blog/tornado-death-risk-analysis/index.md

 tags = ["data-analysis", "meteorology", "public-safety", "visualization"]
 +++

 Tornado deaths in the United States have declined dramatically over the past 124 years.
-When adjusted for population growth in tornado-prone regions, the mortality rate has dropped by 88.8% from the pre-radar era (1900-1950) to the modern era (1991-2024).
-This analysis examines how technological advances in weather prediction and warning systems have transformed tornado safety.
+When adjusted for population growth in tornado-prone regions, the mortality rate has dropped by 88.8% from the pre-radar era (1900-1950) to the modern era (1991-2024), resulting in an order of magnitude reduced risk of dying as a result of a tornado for people living in regions that have them frequently.

 {{ responsive_image(path="blog/tornado-death-risk-analysis/tornado_death_risk.png", width=800, alt="Tornado Death Risk Chart") }}